youwen5/youwen5/README.md

 I'm a staunch supporter of Free Software - that is, software which is Free as in Freedom and respects the
 [four essential freedoms](https://www.gnu.org/philosophy/free-sw.en.html#four-freedoms).

+> After many attempts, I have finally managed to get my system to run from a nix
+> flake.
+I feel as though I am at the pinnacle of system configuration, staring
+> down at all the normies running arch installs below.
+Whats a Gentoo? sounds
+> like a waste of cpu resources.
+If nix configurations can be likened to
+> distros, then I have the power to build an entire distribution from a single
+> short command.
+All my settings, my apps, my 6gbs of lutris & steam... they can
+> all be installed from a single git repository on any computer of my choosing.
+> I...
+No, We have reached the elevator to Olympus and sat upon the seats of the
+> Gods.
+>
+> No one man should have all this power.

 <a href="https://www.vim.org" target="_blank">![](https://moolenaar.net/vim_anim.gif)</a>